Laurentius Blumentrost: Academy of Sciences

 In 1724, on the Tsar's orders, he founded the Saint Petersburg Academy of Sciences.
 The first session was held after Peter's death, on November 12, 1725, and it opened officially in December with Blumentrost as its first president.
-Most of the members were recruited abroad; with the assistance of the philosopher Christian Wolff, he successfully invited the Bernoulli brothers Nicholas and Daniel, Christian Goldbach, physician Georg Bilfinger, astronomer and geographer Joseph De L’Isle and historian Gerhard Müller, among others.
+Most of the members were recruited abroad; with the assistance of the philosopher Christian Wolff, he successfully invited the Bernoulli brothers Nicholas and Daniel, Christian Goldbach, physician Georg Bilfinger, astronomer and geographer Louis de l'Isle de la Croyère, and historian Gerhard Müller, among others.
 In 1727 Leonhard Euler joined the academy at Blumentrost's invitation in a letter sent via Daniel Bernoulli.

 He remained president of the academy under Empress Catherine I; when she was succeeded by Peter II, he followed the court to Moscow in 1728, after signing an order under which Schumacher was left in charge of the academy, with three academicians appointed to 4-month terms as his deputies.
 This led to discord among the members.
 After the Tsar's death, Blumentrost lost his influence.
 Nicolaas Bidloo did not approve of his treatment methods and he did not dare appear before the new Empress, Anna.
 He remained president of the academy until 1733 and returned to St. Petersburg, where he lived in the palace of the Empress' sister, Catherine Ivanovna, Duchess of Mecklenburg.

 Retirement and death

 The Duchess of Mecklenburg died on June 14, 1733.
 The Empress ordered an investigation of Blumentrost; no fault was found on his part, but by 19 June he had been stripped of his positions and income and expelled from St. Petersburg.
 For a few years he lived in Moscow and had a private medical practice.
 In 1738, under the patronage of archiater Johann Bernhard Fischer, he became head physician at the Moscow military hospital and director of the hospital school.
 Empress Anna did not trust Blumentrost, mainly because of his devotion to the two daughters of Peter the Great and Catherine, Anna and Elizabeth.
 When Elizabeth became Empress, he came back into royal favour.
 She reinstated his rank of State Councillor and raised his salary.
 In 1754 he was appointed curator of the newly opened University of Moscow.

 Blumentrost died in St. Petersburg on 27 March 1755 of hydrothorax.
 He is buried at the church of St. Sampson the Hospitable, now Saint Sampson's Cathedral.

 Blumentrost's brothers Ivan (Johannes Deodatus or Johann Deodat; 1676-1756) and Christian were also court physicians.
 Ivan was also personal physician to Peter I (and his field physician and archiater) and had also studied in Halle and Leiden.
-He fell out of favour under Empress Anna and died in poverty in 1756; he is buried in the same grave with Laurentius.
+He fell out of favour under Empress Anna and died in poverty in 1756; he is buried in the same grave as Laurentius.